jfields4733/Jordan/-5MuxOfMux/Lecture.md

 A top level module gets its inputs and sends its outputs to the constraints or XDC file.
 Modules that are not top level can trace all their inputs and outputs back to the top level module.
 There may be intermediary modules in between.
 Vivado automatically determines the top level module by checking variable names.

+#### Always use different wire names in the XDC file than the defaults

 Here is the XDC file for the project m4x2Mux:

 ![1548175287961](1548175287961.png)

 SW[3:0] has been renamed b[3:0].
 SW[5:4] has been renamed select[1:0].
 LED[0] has been renamed segOut.

+This is best practice.
+This is because any top level, end of project module could instantly loose it's status and another module be put on top of it.
+The goal is to change nothing about the modules used including wire names.
+This way the tested module can be retested in the future when debugging what is going wrong.

+#### No Top Level Module

 When there is just one module, Vivado sometimes complains that there is no top level module.
 A top level module has a special symbol put their automatically by Vivado.